-Thai food is one type of cuisine that everyone is intimidated to make for the first time, but let me assure you that there is NO reason that you shouldn’t make this recipe tonight!
-Store bought curry paste is the best thing that happened to home cooked thai food, cutting back a ton of the cooking time!
-Once you cook a thai curry dish in your kitchen you’ll feel super confident and you’ll be a thai chef in no time!
+Thai food is one type of cuisine that everyone is intimidated to make for the first time, but let me assure you that there is NO reason that you shouldn’t make this Thai Red Curry with Chicken and Veggies recipe tonight!
+Store-bought curry paste is the best thing that happened to home-cooked Thai food, cutting back a ton of the cooking time!
+Once you cook a Thai curry dish in your kitchen you’ll feel super confident and you’ll be a Thai chef in no time!

 Ingredients (serves 4):